FlintMcgy/FalconBMS-WDP-Fixes/README.md

  ```
 4. Replace the existing **Airports.xml** file with the one provided here
 5. Start WDP and verify that airfields are populated correctly

-## Compatibility
-- Targeted at the current version **4.38.1 build 3315**
-- Older Falcon BMS or WDP versions may not be compatible

 ## Disclaimer
 This project is community-made and is not affiliated with or endorsed by the Falcon BMS or Weapon Delivery Planner developers.
 Use at your own discretion.
 Corrections, improvements, and feedback are welcome.
 If you find incorrect airfield data or issues with a specific theater, feel free to open an issue or submit a pull request